chancancode/branch-rename/README.md

    Here, `DEPLOY_TOKEN` is the name you picked from step 3.

-Alternatively, a SSH key for the administrator can be used instead of a personal access token, via the `ssh-key` argument.
+Alternatively, an SSH key for the administrator can be used instead of a personal access token, via the `ssh-key` argument.
 See the documentation for the [checkout action][checkout-action] for more details.

-#### Interation with Other GitHub Action Workflows
+#### Interaction with Other GitHub Action Workflows

 By default, when pushing commits from within the GitHub Actions job, it does not trigger additional GitHub Actions workflow to run.
 For example, when a